 One of the oldest buildings in downtown Aurora is home to both the Aurora Historical Society and Aurora Public Art.
 The David L. Pierce Art and History Center (lovingly known to locals as “The DLP”) at 20 E. Downer Pl. is a three-story limestone-faced structure that was restored and reopened to the public as a museum in 1996; it was renamed in honor of the former mayor in 2003.

-It is free to visit.
+Free to visit.
 Donations are appreciated.

 If These Walls Could Talk

 If These Walls Could Talk is a new custom frame shop and gallery located on Stolp Island in Aurora.
 Customers are encouraged to bring their art and memories for framing that will last a lifetime.
 The shop offers gallery space to display their work, and is open every First Fridays with a new exhibit.

 29 W. New York St.

 Endiro Coffee’s lower level showcases artwork with opening receptions during First Fridays.

 Inspired by the Paris art exhibitions and the emergence of impressionism, French 75 is reminiscent of that time period.
 It is a place for creatives and art enthusiasts as well as for those who can appreciate the art of the bar.